-CATEGORIES Comedy, SXSW, Festival Reports, DIY/Filmmaking, Interviews, Celebrity Interviews, Movie News, SXSW Film Festival, Cinematical
+CATEGORIES Comedy, SXSW, Festival Reports, DIY/Filmmaking, Interviews, Interviews, Movies, SXSW Film Festival, Cinematical

 Your film is world premiering at SXSW.
 Your A-list starlets are in attendance.
 Best of all, the movie's playing extremely well to the crowd at Austin's Paramount Theater.
 And then, two-thirds through the film, the projector malfunctions and the packed house is staring at an empty screen.
 What's a filmmaker to do when unforeseeable disaster strikes his film premiere?